dharini666/gallery_zoom_slides/README.md

 ## Additional information

-TODO: you can also set which index of image want to display initallly.
+you can also set which index of image want to display initallly.